ake13/argocd-app-configs/README.md

-This repo consists of Helm resource definitions that allow us (SRE) to on-board/off-board projects, applications and what environments (clusters) those applications are deployed to.
+This repo consists of Helm resource definitions that allow us to on-board/off-board projects, applications and what environments (clusters) those applications are deployed to.

 ## How do I on-board/off-board applications/projects?